Physical Therapy Student Handbook

 - Basic Life Support for the Health Care Provider

 There is a charge for the BLS course that may be arranged by the NYIT PT Department.
 If you do not take the BLS courses offered to you, it is your responsibility to find and take the courses on your own.
 The Infection Control will be given during the spring semester in Seminar in PT I.

 XI.
 Computer Access

-All NYIT Physical Therapy students are required to own (or have access to) a computer that can be connected to the Internet; iPads are a requirement of the program.
+All NYIT Physical Therapy students are required to own (or have access to) a computer that can be connected to the Internet; iPads or a similar device are a requirement of the program.
 All students receive an e-mail account from NYIT.
 ALL email communications will go through this email address.
 Some classes may use other a different forum for class communications, such as Facebook, Twitter, or Remind.
 If a faculty member states they are using a specific form of communication, it is the student's obligation to have access to it, and to check it regularly.